Send the link below via email or IMCopy

 Cell Respiration: Energy for Consumers

-The mitochondria of a cell turn the glucose into an easy-to-burn molecule that's called ATP.
+The mitochondria of a cell turn the glucose and oxygen into an easy-to-burn molecule that's called ATP.
 What makes it easy-to-use?
 ATP can be easily formed and easily smashed.
 When we talk about energy for our bodies, we get it from smashing those molecules of ATP, and mitochondria use food to make more ATP to smash for energy.
+But what about the left over stuff?

 There's another part of cell respiration that's important.
 Remember, when plants go through photosynthesis, they create both glucose for food and oxygen as leftovers, and plants release that oxygen into the atmosphere.